llemarr42/plant-planter-planner/Project_Proposal.md

 ### In what order will you complete each step?
 - We will do the CAD first and then work with the coding last.
 Finally, and most obviously, will be the building and testing.
 ### How much time do you anticipate each step will take (THIS IS IMPORTANT!)?
 - We plan for the coding to only take about a month.
-We left the month of October for coding.
+We left the month of October and a bit of November for Onshape.
 November and December will be months for coding.
 Ideally we will have all of the coding done by the time we leave for winter break.
 Building will take place during January and February.
 The last week and a half of February and March are dedicated to testing.
 April will be used for final testing and building.
 The later half of March is all open for anything.
 We could spend this time catching up on anything or doing extra stuff from our non essential list.
 May is all for documentation and presentations.
 We plan to have the project completed, working, and presented on May 19th.
 ### In depth Schedule
 #### September:
  - Meeting With Customer - Wednesday, Sept 28